vatbub/mathevaluator/Readme.md

  ## How to use it
  Since I programmed the engine during one evening in front of the TV, I figured that it wouldn't be worth the time to upload the lib to maven central.
  Hence, you need to clone the repo and run `mvn install` to get it working.
- Then, add the following dependency:
+ Then, you can either use the cli by running `java -jar cli/target/math-evaluator.cli-1.0-SNAPSHOT-jar-with-dependencies.jar` or use the engine in your own project:

  ```xml
 <dependencies>